tabletopmanoa/tabletopmanoa.github.io/index.md

-For development purposes, a sample initialization for this database is in [initial-collection-data.json](https://github.com/bowfolios/bowfolios/blob/master/app/private/database/initial-collection-data.json).
+For development purposes, a sample initialization for this database is in [initial-collection-data.json](https://github.com/tabletopmanoa/Tabletop-Manoa-Website/blob/master/app/private/database/initial-collection-data.json).

 ## Quality Assurance

 ### ESLint

-BowFolios includes a [.eslintrc](https://github.com/tabletopmanoa/Tabletop-Manoa-Website/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
+Tabletop Manoa includes a [.eslintrc](https://github.com/tabletopmanoa/Tabletop-Manoa-Website/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
 You can invoke ESLint from the command line as follows:

 ```
 meteor npm run lint